What is Monthly Recurring Revenue (MRR)?

 Including annual contracts at a total value in a month

 If someone pays you all the money for a yearly subscription, their subscription value in MRR should be divided by the planned subscription length.
 This is because you’re not trying to measure cash flow infect you’re trying to measure how quickly and efficiently you’re growing.
-Including everything at once throws off many of your other metrics, including customer count, etc.
+Including everything at once throws off many of your other metrics, including customer count, etc. For better clarity on revenue recognition versus actual cash movement, refer to a guide to reading cash flow statements to understand how financial timing impacts your metrics.

 Subtracting transaction fees and delinquent charges